pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

 }
 ```

 Hey presto, a "fish" that moves around out canvas at random, bumping into the sides.
+The majesty of nature!

 ---

 ## `fish` is an object

 We already know that our `fish` variable has a __JavaScript object__ in it.
 That object keeps track of the specific __properties__ of our fish (like its position, velocity, and color).
+Objects created this way are technically called __JavaScript object literals__ (because we __literally__ write out all the properties when we create them).

+However, in our program there are multiple other places that are directly related to our `fish`:

+- In `setup()` we set its starting position and color
+- In `move()` we move it around on the canvas
+- In `display()` we display in on the canvas

-However, in our program it's also true that the __functions__ `move()` and `display()` as well as the majority of `setup()` are also directly related to the fish.
-They're essentially things that the fish can __do__ (move, display on the canvas, and set up its properties).
+So those parts of our code basically "belong" to the fish.
+They're essentially things that the fish can __do__.

 ---

 ## Two fish...

-If we want to add a second fish, currently we would have to:
+If we want to add a second fish we would have to:

-1. Declare another variable (maybe `fish2`!) that would store another JavaScript object with all the same properties as the first one.
+1. Declare another variable (maybe `fish2`!) that would store __another__ JavaScript object literal with all the same properties as the first one.
 2. Set up `fish2` with a random position and color in `setup()`
-3. Create a `moveFish2()` and `displayFish2()` function to move and display `fish2`
+3. Create a `moveFish2()` and `displayFish2()` functions to move and display `fish2`
 4. Call those functions in `draw()`

 We probably don't need to actually try this out to realize that it doesn't seem like the best idea.

 In particular we would end up with __a lot of repetition__ in the code we would add!

-- The JavaScript objects `fish` and `fish2` would be almost identical (same properties)
+- The JavaScript object literals `fish` and `fish2` would be almost identical (same properties)
 - The code in `setup()` for setting them up would be almost identical (randomizing position and color)
-- The moving and displaying functions would be pretty much identical
+- The moving and displaying functions would be identical too

 That is not a good thing.